yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

         - Negotiation
         - Presentation
   - Scrum Master
-    - Quantity
+    - Position
       - One per product/team
     - Value
-      - Accountable for removing team impediments, to deliver the product goals
+      - Accountable for removing team impediments and empowering team to deliver the product goals
-        - IS: an Agile coach, facilitate team to follow Agile values, principles, and practices
+        - IS: an Agile coach
+          - Facilitate team to follow Agile values, principles, and practices
+          - Perceive the problems and remove team impediments
-        - IS NOT: a boss, different with Project Manager
+        - IS NOT: a boss
+          - Different with Project Manager
+          - Let dev team make the decision
     - Time allocation
       - Internal & External
+        - May spend time to cooperate with people outside the team
+		  - Protect team to focus sprint goals
+          - Help on removing external impediments
-        - Time in scrum team?
-TBD
+        - Major time in scrum team as Agile Coach
-      - Coaching Activities
           - Support
             - Nurture
             - Energize
           - Educate
             - Demonstrate
             - Teach
             - Examples
           - Facilitate
-          - Meetings
+            - All Scrum Meetings
-            - Daily scrum
-            - Retrospective
             - Dialog
             - Environment
           - Feedback
             - Maintain impediments list
               - Visual & Verbal
           - Notice
             - Observe
             - Reflect
             - Question
     - Skill
       - Agile & Scrum knowledge
       - Coaching skills